Learn the foundations

 Stakeholders widely acknowledge the term “nature positive” as a global goal to halt and reverse nature loss by 2030 and achieve full recovery by 2050, as captured in the mission statement of the Kunming-Montreal Global Biodiversity Framework.

-Individual companies contribute to this shared goal by putting in place a nature approach (or strategy) that contributes towards nature-positive outcomes across the spheres of control and influence, from direct operations (e.g., sites) to value chains and adjacent landscapes (e.g., priority locations of biodiversity importance).
+Companies should apply such actions systematically across their spheres of control and influence, from direct operations (e.g., sites and operational decisions) to priority parts of their supply chains and adjacent landscapes (e.g., priority locations of biodiversity importance).

-Figure 2: Spectrum of influence and control across nature-related domains
+Spectrum of influence and control across nature-related domains (adapted from SBTN)

-In 2022, WBCSD launched a series of system and sector-specific Roadmaps to Nature Positive.
-These Roadmaps are developed through a collaborative process, bringing together peers from the same sector or economic system to define a shared agenda and the activities that will accelerate credible nature-positive action and accountability.
-The ACT-D High-level Actions on Nature framework (Assess, Commit, Transform and Disclose) provides the foundation for the Roadmaps.
-It was developed by WBCSD, Business for Nature (BfN), the Capitals Coalition, the Science Based Targets Network (SBTN), the Taskforce on Nature-related Financial Disclosures (TNFD), the World Economic Forum (WEF) and the Worldwide Fund for Nature (WWF).
+The series of system and sector-specific Roadmaps use a collaborative process, bringing together peers from the same sector or economic system to define a shared agenda and the activities that will accelerate credible nature-positive action and accountability.

 To learn more about the Roadmaps to Nature Positive, please refer to the Methodology page.